mui/mui-x/docs/src/pages/components/data-grid/filtering/filtering.md

 />
 ```

-Below is a very simple demo on how you could achieve server side filtering.
+Below is a very simple demo on how you could achieve server-side filtering.

 {{"demo": "pages/components/data-grid/filtering/ServerFilterGrid.js", "bg": "inline"}}